 Gums that are receding from the teeth, sometimes exposing the roots (this is actually a sign of more serious periodontal disease).

 Consistent bad breath that does not clear up with brushing and flossing.

 Early diagnosis is important for successful treatment of gum problems in children.
 The most important preventative step against periodontal disease is to establish good oral health habits with your child.

 For newborns, wipe their gums with a wet cloth.
 Once teeth start to erupt, parents should use a tiny smear of fluoride toothpaste and a soft brush to clean children’s teeth for them (make sure they spit, not swallow)!
 Start flossing when gaps form as teeth grow in.

 Family check-ups, periodontal evaluations and cleanings are all important.

 Keep a close eye out for bleeding gums, swollen and bright red gums, and bad breath.

 Here at Paul A. Palliser DDS PC we want to make sure we are with you every step of the way as your child grows.
-Call us at Paul A. Palliser DDS PC Phone Number 847-639-3031 to schedule your child’s dental appointment today!
+Call us at Paul A. Palliser DDS PC Office Phone Number 847-639-3031 to schedule your child’s dental appointment today!